amritachandrasekar18/Data-606-Capstone-project/README.md

   - **AUC**: 0.9981
 - LightGBM is particularly effective for fraud detection due to its ability to handle class imbalance and its strong generalization performance.

----

 ## Streamlit Dashboard

 ### Key Features
-- **Real-time fraud predictions**: Users can input data to get immediate predictions on whether a healthcare provider is fraudulent.
+- **Fraud predictions**: Users can input data to get immediate predictions on whether a healthcare provider is fraudulent.
 - **Visualizations**:
   - **Fraud vs. Non-Fraud distribution**
   - **State-wise fraud rates**